10goto20/seltzer/README.md

 ## Description

 Seltzer parses a list of targets and sends them to the Burp Suite REST API for scanning.
-It opens an instance of Burp Suite in headless mode, passing user and project options found in the seltzer /conf directory.
+<br/>It opens an instance of Burp Suite in headless mode, passing user and project options found in the seltzer /conf directory.
-The targets file is a CSV file containing a list of targets to scan and scan configuration parameters.
+<br/>The targets file is a CSV file containing a list of targets to scan and scan configuration parameters.
-Targets are scanned serially, one scan starting after the previous scan has completed.
+<br/>Targets are scanned serially, one scan starting after the previous scan has completed.
-A project file, HTML report and XML export for each target is saved into the seltzer /scans directory.
+<br/>A project file, HTML report and XML export for each target is saved into the seltzer /scans directory.
-A log file is created in the seltzer /log directory.
+<br/>A log file is created in the seltzer /log directory.
 New log files are created daily.
-The two primary components of seltzer are the seltzer.jar Burp extension and the seltzer.sh Bash shell script.
+<br/>The two primary components of seltzer are the seltzer.jar Burp extension and the seltzer.sh Bash shell script.

 ## seltzer.jar

 Seltzer.jar is the Burp extension that handles creating the scan, monitoring its progress and exporting the results.
-Burp Suite must be configured to use the seltzer.jar file included with this project.
+<br/>Burp Suite must be configured to use the seltzer.jar file included with this project.
-The extension should be configured to direct all output to the console.
+<br/>The extension should be configured to direct all output to the console.

 ## seltzer.sh
 Seltzer.sh is a Bash shell script that handles reading the targets file, starting Burp and creating the log file.